This offer is closed

 A dividend reinvestment scheme is available if shareholders wish to reinvest dividend payments by way of subscription for new shares.
 As these are new shares they should be eligible for tax relief (you will need to claim this on your tax return or directly with HMRC) and the shares will count towards the VCT annual subscription limit.

 The board intends to buy back shares at a discount, set at the discretion of the board, to the prevailing net asset value.
-In 2022, £4.4 million of shares were bought back, with discounts ranging from 12.6% to 16.4%.
+In the year to September 2024, £4.9 million of shares were bought back, with discounts ranging from 10.8% to 11.8%.

 This policy is unlike other VCTs (which typically target a discount between 5-10%) and could mean that investors are unable to sell their shares at a similar discount to other VCTs.
 However, the share buybacks have the potential to add to the performance of the VCT and benefit remaining shareholders.
 Please see the offer documents for details.